Dora and Moses

-Today, two less people in a country where four million lack access to clean safe water just gained access to water and their entrepreneurial dreams.
+Today, two less people in a country where two million lack access to clean safe water just gained access to water and their entrepreneurial dreams.

 “Any society with the guarantee of water has a chance to realize its full potential,” Gary White, Co-founder of Water.org